What is holding businesses back and how can a single source of truth be achieved?

 So why don’t all businesses maintain a system which meets these criteria?

-The 2019 project controls survey showed only 33% of respondents have access to a single source of performance data.
+The 2019 project controls survey showed that only 33% of respondents have access to a single source of performance data.
 But is that data source really the full and true picture?
 For example, less than 10% of survey respondents said their systems were ‘fully integrated’.

 Truthfully, given the multi-stakeholder, high-uncertainty, and temporary nature of project-based work, it can be challenging to establish the buy-in and understanding required from all parties.
 It is certainly worth going through this pain early on in order to reap the maximum benefits because a true picture of project progress will eventually emerge; it is just a question of paying now or paying more later.